Planning a classic Croatian-Slovenia road trip? This is the ultimate 10 day itinerary for visiting Croatia and Slovenia.

 In Croatia, the language is Serbo-Croatian.
 In Slovenia, the language is Slovene.
 In both countries, you’ll find that English is widely spoken in the tourist areas and attractions.

-You may enjoy these other 7-10 day road trip itineraries in Europe:
+I hope you’ve enjoyed my 10 days itinerary for Croatia and Slovenia.
+You may enjoy these other road trip itineraries in Europe:

-If you need a road trip itinerary or destination inspiration for Croatia and Slovenia, pin it for later.
+If you want to spend 10 days in Croatia and Slovenia, pin it for later.